vijayxtreme/react-tutorial-1/hello-world/README.md

 yarn start
 ```

-*Note: Sometimes you'll see developers use (Yarn)[https://yarnpkg.com] as opposed to NPM.  `yarn start` and `yarn build` are pretty much interchangeable for NPM commands, while `yarn add <package name>` is a drop in for `npm install <package name>`.
-Yarn is touted to be more efficient than NPM and removes redundancies, so check it out!`*
+**Note:** Sometimes you'll see developers use (Yarn)[https://yarnpkg.com] as opposed to NPM.  `yarn start` and `yarn build` are pretty much interchangeable for NPM commands, while `yarn add <package name>` is a drop in for `npm install <package name>`.
+Yarn is touted to be more efficient than NPM and removes redundancies, so check it out!

 You should see many packages being downloaded and installed to your project folder, then after you `cd` into the project and `yarn start`, more packages will be loaded and your default browser will open up a webpage with a spiraling React logo.
 If you see the logo, you are good to go.

 Be sure to open up a separate tab or command prompt to this same directory to be able to run the instructions given below while your first tab or command prompt continues to run the built in server that watches your files and refreshes on changes of code.

-*Note if you didn't use `create-react-app` and you started manually, you won't see the React logo, rather just your port will be running from `http://localhost:{PORT_NUMBER_YOU_CONFIGURED}`.
+**Note:** If you didn't use `create-react-app` and you started manually, you won't see the React logo, rather just your port will be running from `http://localhost:{PORT_NUMBER_YOU_CONFIGURED}`.
 This is normal, so feel free to keep going thru the tutorial and modifying directions as needed to keep up.
-You'll need to create all the files shown below on your own, but you can copy and paste many of the examples or also run `npx create-react-app` in a separate directory, then resource those files created as needed to work manually here.*
+You'll need to create all the files shown below on your own, but you can copy and paste many of the examples or also run `npx create-react-app` in a separate directory, then resource those files created as needed to work manually here.

 ### Hello World!